Bill Starr explains how to plan strength work for maximum gains.

 Combining the CrossFit training methodology with a diet of meat and vegetables, nuts and seeds, some fruit, little starch and no sugar brings “a jet stream of adaptation,” says CrossFit founder Greg Glassman.

 In the pyramid Glassman created, nutrition is the foundation, with met-cons, gymnastics, weightlifting and throwing, and sport following.

 “Each level builds on the level below it,” explains Nicole Carroll, director of certification.
-“If your nutrition… Continue Reading
+“If… Continue Reading

 March 27, 2012

 What kid doesn’t like to eat things with his or her hands?
 Heck, what adult doesn’t like to either?